Unusual Occurrences in the Desert

 I make my way over to one of the ponds and sit upon a bench for a time.
 I watch as a turtle gracefully swims through the water, its movements causing ripples to spread across the surface.
 The reflections of the surrounding trees dance and shimmer upon the water, creating a mesmerising visual display.
 The soothing sounds of chirping insects and rustling leaves add to the peaceful atmosphere, and I am content to sit and take it all in.

-As I sit on this bench, surrounded by the tranquil beauty of the pond and the trees, I can’t help but feel a sense of melancholy wash over me.
+As I sit on this bench, surrounded by the tranquil beauty of the pond and the trees, a sense of melancholy envelops me.
 I reflect, thinking back on the year that has passed, and the ephemeral nature of time.
 I realise that I don’t have any plans or dreams for the future, and the thought fills me with a sense of sadness.
 All I know is that for now, I want to keep exploring the hidden corners of Japan and sharing my adventures through my words.
 But in this moment, the weight of my own insignificance and the impermanence of everything feels almost overwhelming.

 As I continue my peaceful walk through the park, I come across a telephone box nestled amongst the flowers.
 Legend has it that this particular telephone box is also haunted, and that at dusk a ghostly figure can be seen lurking inside.
 However, as I peer closer, the only ghost I find here is the reflection of Mount Fuji in the glass.
 It’s a breathtaking sight, and I stand for a moment, mesmerised by the beauty of it all.
 For some reason, the mountain is not visible to the naked eye here; it exists only in the glass of this haunted phone box.